Relationships and Adult Attachment Styles

 Avoidant adult attachment

-Anxious adult attachment
+2. Anxious adult attachment

-Sometimes described as anxious-preoccupied, this adult attachment style is common in in adults who demonstrated an insecure ambivalent / resistant pattern as a child.
 If you’re someone who leans towards an anxious adult attachment pattern, you may notice that you can be emotionally expressive.
 One fear that quickly surfaces in relationships is an anxiety that you will be rejected.
 This anxiety plays out as a need to check and gain reassurance, which can push people away at times.
 You may have been given the labels of “needy”, “clingy” or “high maintenance” in the past, and that can – of course – be extremely hurtful, particularly as you may already regard yourself as unlovable or flawed in some way.
-You hold a positive view of others but a negative view of yourself and this prompts you to move towards others to seek that reassurance to help quell the sense of anxiety you can feel about relationships.
+You lean towards a positive view of others with a negative view of yourself and this prompts you to move towards others to seek that reassurance to help quell the sense of anxiety you can feel about relationships.
 It may be hard for you to trust your instincts in relation to signals others give you in relationships – your antennae are likely to be highly trained to assume that others dislike you or are less committed to the relationship that you want them to be.

-Fearful adult attachment
+3. Fearful adult attachment

-This pattern is common in adults who demonstrated a disorganised pattern as a child.
-If you are someone who leans towards a fearful adult attachment pattern, you may notice that you have difficulty regulating your emotions.
-You may know that you have experienced trauma or loss in your lifetime that remains unprocessed or unresolved.
+If you lean towards a fearful adult attachment pattern, you may notice that you have difficulty regulating your emotions.
+You may have experienced significant trauma or loss in your lifetime that remains unprocessed or unresolved.
 This can get in the way of being able to connect with others.
 And, sadly, you may notice you have a negative view of others – expecting they will let you down, or be out to get you in some way.
 You also may hold a negative view of yourself, too, and struggle with your own self-esteem and self-worth.
 As such, you avoid others and feel a great deal of anxiety about relationships.

-Secure adult attachment
+4. Secure adult attachment

-A secure adult attachment pattern often is based on a foundation of a secure attachment style in childhood.
-If you’re someone who leans toward a secure adult attachment pattern, you may find you have low levels of anxiety when interacting with others and can build and maintain stable relationships with people the majority of the time.
-You feel at ease and able to navigate challenges in your friendships and romantic relationships.
-With both a positive model of self and a positive view of others, you are likely to find you can usually move towards people without feeling a pull towards avoidance.
+If you lean towards a secure adult attachment pattern, you may find you have low levels of anxiety when interacting with others and can build and maintain stable relationships with people most of the time.
+You’re likely to feel at ease and able to navigate challenges in your friendships and romantic relationships.
+With both a positive model of self and a positive view of others, you tend to move towards people and connect with ease, whilst also valuing time spent doing your own thing.
 You manage the peaks and troughs of relationship challenges with a sense of resilience and trust yourself to find ways to communicate your needs and wants in relationships.

 Earned secure attachment